-Collaborative family law agreements in Florida divorce or paternity cases may address your child’s future best interests in ways Florida family judges can’t.
+Collaborative Parenting Plans in Florida divorce or paternity cases may address your child’s future best interests in ways Florida family judges can’t.

 Judges are not prophets: A judge has no crystal ball to see how future events might affect your child’s best interests.
 In making decisions about timesharing and parenting arrangements, a family judge generally can’t engage in “prospective-based” analysis of a child’s best interests.

 That means they must decide issues looking at a snapshot of the present.
 Typically, they base that look on evidence about the past.
 Florida law generally stops judges from extrapolating from the snapshot a movie about the future.
 Judges may try putting the snapshot in context of a movie they see unfolding, however.
 They may enter orders based on the movie they imagine.
 Appellate courts review such orders when a parent challenges them for improper “prospective-based” analysis, reverse them, and send them back to the trial judge.

 So when can judges look ahead?
 They can order parenting arrangements based on future events reasonably and objectively certain to happen at an identifiable time.
 Examples emerge from case law; there’s no list.
 Guessing the events a trial judge or an appellate court will find reasonably and objectively certain to happen at an identifiable time is risky.